Specialist Toxicology, Therapeutic Drug Monitoring and Trace Metal Service

 Trace Metal Analysis

-Trace metals analysis (including lead, aluminium, copper, zinc, selenium, cobalt and chromium) is available for clinical applications, environmental exposure and occupational monitoring.
+Trace metals analysis (including lead, copper, zinc, selenium, cobalt and chromium) is available for clinical applications, environmental exposure and occupational monitoring.
 This is provided using inductively coupled plasma mass spectrometry (ICP MS).

 Consultant Clinical Scientist